 As I'm not Handling Pilot I can tinker and it turns out if I load-shed the avionics it makes no difference, if I turn the strobes off it reduces but if I turn the beacon lights off it stops immediately.
 Knowing they've just changed the port light I suspect there's a short there.
 Ah, we can fly without lights for a while.

 Chippenham comes up, then Swindon and before long we are over our house and Abingdon Airfield where they are filming at present.
 There on the ground is a mocked-up B17 bomber

-(I wonder if it was my friend James's?).
+(I wonder if it was constructed by my friend James?).